albumprinter/software-engineer-js-test/review/README.md

 ```

 ### requirements
-* a component should have method for api calls
-* a component should have minimum api requests as possible
+* a component should have minimum api requests as possible.
+Since api response is static, it is possible to cache it
-* if component should be able to handle api error responses
+* a component should be able to handle api error responses
 * a consumer should be able to pass an argument to get list of specific product
 * all tests should pass